 There is no actual difference whether you are having a 15-minute consultation with your potential client, a free webinar for 50 attendees from different parts of the world, or an individual training session (if you are a yoga teacher or a fitness trainer, for example).
-We won’t mention here obvious alternatives like Google Hangouts and Zoom, but instead, list some affordable options most suitable for personal services.
+We won’t mention here obvious alternatives like Google Hangouts and Zoom, but in addition to these, you can use zoom alternatives which are more affordable options.

 Webex is fine both for crowdy webinars (up to 100 participants!) and 1-on-1 sessions.
 The free version has the only limit – up to 40-minutes meetings per session.
 Subscription plans start at $13.50, which is a really good variant when your business is mainly built on personal communication.
 Features worth mentioning are as follows: